Jeopardy!: Set

 Various technological and aesthetic changes have been made to the Jeopardy! set over the years.
 The original game board was exposed from behind a curtain and featured clues printed on cardboard pull cards which were revealed as contestants selected them.
 The All-New Jeopardy!'s game board was exposed from behind double-slide panels and featured pull cards with the dollar amount in front and the clue behind it.
 When the Trebek version premiered in 1984, the game board used individual television monitors for each clue within categories.
 The original monitors were replaced with larger and sleeker ones in 1991.
 In 2006, these monitors were discarded in favor of a nearly seamless projection video wall, which was replaced in 2009 with 36 high-definition flat-panel monitors manufactured by Sony Electronics.
+The game board was finally refurbished for season 41 in 2024, replacing the individual monitors board with a singular electronic screen, similar to the upgraded Wheel of Fortune puzzle board introduced in 2022.

 From 1985 to 1997, the sets were designed to have a background color of blue for the Jeopardy! round and red for the Double Jeopardy! and Final Jeopardy! rounds.
-In 1991 a brand new set was introduced that resembled a grid.
+In 1991, the show introduced a brand new set that resembled a grid.
 On the episode aired November 11, 1996, Jeopardy! introduced the first of several sets designed by Naomi Slodki, who intended the set to resemble "the foyer of a very contemporary library, with wood and sandblasted glass and blue granite".

-In 2002, another new set was introduced, which was given slight modifications when Jeopardy! and sister show Wheel of Fortune transitioned to high-definition broadcasting in 2006.
+In 2002, another new set was introduced, which was given slight modifications when Jeopardy! and sister show Wheel of Fortune transitioned to high-definition broadcasts in 2006.
 During this time, virtual tours of the set began to be featured on the official web site.
 The various HD improvements for Jeopardy! and Wheel represented a combined investment of approximately $4 million, 5,000 hours of labor, and 6 mi of cable.
 Both programs had been shot using HD cameras for several years before beginning to broadcast in HD.
 On standard-definition television broadcasts, episodes continue displaying with an aspect ratio of 4:3.

 In 2009, Jeopardy! updated its set once again.
 The new set debuted with special episodes taped at the 42nd annual International CES technology trade show, hosted at the Las Vegas Convention Center in Winchester (Las Vegas Valley), Nevada, and became the primary set for Jeopardy! when the 2009–2010 season began.

 In 2013, Jeopardy! introduced another new set.
 This set underwent several modifications in 2020, with a wider studio without any studio audience (the last episodes of the 2019–2020 season were also taped without an audience), and new lecterns for contestants and the host.
-The lecterns are spaced considerably apart to comply with California state regulations imposed when filming resumed after the coronavirus pandemic ended the 2020 season early.
+The lecterns are spaced considerably apart to comply with California state regulations imposed when filming resumed after the COVID-19 pandemic ended the 2020 season early.
 Although the modified COVID-era set from the previous two seasons was kept, the live studio audience fully returned for season 39, which began airing on September 12, 2022.